Bahrain administrative reforms of the 1920s: Arrival of Belgrave and departure of Daly

 Since 1923, Daly had been pressuring British authorities to approve a position for a judicial adviser.
 In 1925, he got approval from London.
 Shaikh Hamad is reported to have asked Daly to find a suitable British officer to work as a financial adviser for him.
 Daly advertised for the matter in British newspapers.
 Charles Belgrave was appointed to the post after an interview with Daly.
-Belgrave arrived at Bahrain in July where Daly received him and showed him over the country.
+Belgrave arrived at Bahrain in July 1925.
+Daly received him and showed him over the country.
 Daly who had "substantially" ruled Bahrain left the country in September 1926, becoming Bahrain's longest-serving British Political Agent.
 Only few Bahrainis came to see him off.
 His position was filled by Major Barrett.

 Shaikh Hamad retracted some of the important decision he undertook when Daly was the Political Agent.
 Most notably were the cases of Al Dawasir and Al Khawalid.
 In 1927, about one year after Daly had left Bahrain, Shaikh Hamad said he was "disgrace[d]" by the confiscation of Al Dawasir properties, which was done under his name.
 He had agreed to pay them Rs.
 200,000 to 300,000 in compensation, but was convinced by the Political Agent and members of his family to only pay them a third of that amount.
 In January 1927, Ibrahim bin Khalid contacted Shaikh Hamad, asking to be allowed to return to Bahrain.
 The plan was to reconcile between Al Khawalid and the residents of Sitra.
 The latter group would then drop the case and no retrial would be ordered.
 Belgrave protested against this move, calling it "disingenuous".
 Shaikh Hamad however stated that the initial trial was illegal and that he sentenced Al Khawalid to death against his own will in order to appease Daly.

 Barrett stated that the initial trial was fair and that evidence was strong (27 witnesses).
 He advised Shaikh Hamad to hold a retrial for them before the Sharia court.
 Shaikh Hamad however acted contrary to the Agent's advice; on 30 April 1928, 2 days after Ibrahim and his brother Salman had returned to Bahrain, he held a meeting that was attended by a Shia judge, the head of Sitra community (where the attacks occurred), Belgrave and children of the victims.
 The latter agreed to drop the charges after Shaikh Hamad had assured them that previous offenses would not be repeated.
 It was then proclaimed that Ibrahim and Salman were free to return to Bahrain.
 Also, they were given monthly allowances and their confiscated property was returned.
 The victims' families received blood-money and were compensated for properties stolen during the attack.
 The British Political Agent and Resident did not object.
 The latter expressed his hope that would help build trust between Al Khalifa and the Shia.